alaayasser01/Face-Recognition-System/README.md

 PCA/Eigen analysis is employed for face recognition, aiming to reduce the dimensionality of the feature space while preserving essential facial features.

-## ROC Curve

-ROC curves are plotted to visually assess the performance of the face recognition system, depicting the trade-off between true positive rate and false positive rate.

 ## Custom Dataset

 In addition to standard datasets, the project incorporates a custom dataset featuring faces from the team.
 This extends the application of face recognition to familiar faces.<br/>